Jean-Marie Beaudet: Work for the CBC

 In 1937 Beaudet joined the staff of the Canadian Broadcasting Corporation where he held a variety of posts through 1947, including program director for the Quebec region, national music supervisor, and program director for the French network.
 He played an influential role in making music the primary focus of CBC programing, as opposed to news, drama, and talk radio.
 The CBC commissioned its first two operas, both by Healey Willan, as a result of his leadership: Transit through Fire: An Odyssey of 1942 (1942) and Deirdre (1945).

-Beaudet also conducted numerous broadcasts for CBC Radio between 1936-1946, including performances of Hector Berlioz's L'enfance du Christ, Gabriel Fauré's Requiem, and Arthur Honegger's Le roi David among other important works.
+Beaudet also conducted numerous broadcasts for CBC Radio between 1936 and 1946, including performances of Hector Berlioz's L'enfance du Christ, Gabriel Fauré's Requiem, and Arthur Honegger's Le roi David among other important works.
 He also conducted 8 programs of music by Canadian composers for the NBC Radio series Music of the New World in the summer of 1944 for a collaborative project with the CBC.
-He left the staff of the CBC in 1947, but later worked for the organization again in 1948-1949 as director of the Radio Canada International program Music and Musicians of Canada.
+He left the staff of the CBC in 1947, but later worked for the organization again in 1948–1949 as director of the Radio Canada International program Music and Musicians of Canada.

 While working for the CBC in the 1940s, Beaudet was also active as a guest conductor and pianist.
 He led performances of Georges Bizet's Carmen with singers from the Metropolitan Opera in 1943 at the St Denis Theatre.
 On 13 May 1946 he conducted his first European concert, a program of Canadian works, with the Czech Philharmonic Orchestra at the Prague Spring Festival.
 That same year he had a great personal triumph performing a recital of piano works by Claude Debussy at the Ermitage.